david-pizzi-cg/github-ai-workflow-demo/README.md

 - **Stage 2**: You assign the bug to AI and it handles everything independently
 - **Stage 3**: AI catches and fixes the bug before you even commit it

-## 🎮 How to Experience This Multi-Stage Demo
+## 🎮 How to Use This Multi-Stage Demo

-This comprehensive multi-stage demo takes you through **three progressive AI collaboration styles** in one seamless experience.
-You'll work with the same codebase and bug scenario, but experience radically different AI behaviors and workflows.
+This demo covers three progressive AI collaboration approaches using the same codebase and bug scenario.
+Each stage demonstrates different AI capabilities and workflows.

-**🎯 What You'll Discover:**
+**🎯 What You'll Learn:**
-How AI collaboration evolves from manual guidance → autonomous execution → proactive prevention, transforming both development speed and quality assurance.
+How AI collaboration progresses from manual guidance → autonomous execution → proactive prevention, affecting both development processes and quality assurance practices.

 ## Prerequisites

 - **VS Code with GitHub Copilot**: AI development assistant ready for guided workflows
+- **Claude Sonnet 4 or higher recommended**: This demo was created and tested using Claude Sonnet 4.
+Other models may exhibit different behaviour and produce varying results
 - **GitHub MCP Server configured**: For seamless GitHub operations from VS Code
-- **Live Server extension installed**: OPTIONAL - to visualize the bug and fix
+- **Live Server extension installed**: OPTIONAL - to visualise the bug and fix
 - **Git repository connected to GitHub**: With appropriate permissions for issues and PRs

 ### 🔧 MCP Server Setup